UPPMAX/UPPMAX-documentation/docs/cluster_guides/modules.md

     > in the SAM (Sequence Alignment/Map), BAM (Binary Alignment/Map)
     > and CRAM formats

-???- question "How does the output of `module spider samtools` look like?"
+???- question "What does the output of `module spider samtools` look like?"

     ```bash
     $ module spider samtools